saikotek/docs/pages/public_cloud/public_cloud_network_services/configuration-06-configure-ip-block-vrack-to-instance/guide.en-gb.md

 >>
 >> Tick the **Set a VLAN ID** box and select VLAN ID **0**.
 >>
->> If you do not tick the box, the system will assign a random VLAN ID number to your private network.
+> **DHCP address distribution options**
 >>
+>> You can keep the default private IP range or use a different one.
+However, leave the **DHCP** box unchecked.
+>>

+Once done, click on `Create`{.action}.

 ### Add the Public IP block CIDR in the private network subnet

-For the configuration to work, you need to add the public CIDR of your block in the subnet of the private network previously created.
+For the configuration, you need to add the public CIDR of your block in the subnet of the private network previously created.

 > [!warning]
-> This action can only be performed from the Horizon interface or the Openstack client API
+> This action can only be performed from the Horizon interface or the Openstack client API.
+For now, we are only document the steps via the Horizon Interface.
 >

 #### From the Horizon interface

-Log into the [Horizon interface](https://horizon.cloud.ovh.net/auth/login/), and ensure that you are in the correct region.
+Log into the [Horizon interface](https://horizon.cloud.ovh.net/auth/login/) and ensure that you are in the correct region.
 You can verify this on the top left corner.

 ![Region selection](images/region2021.png){.thumbnail}